ssorallen/vanillajs-keyboard/README.md

 No 3rd party libraries were allowed, and it had to work in Safari and Firefox.
 There were some brownie points for working in Internet Explorer, but it wasn't a requirement.
-Chrome didn't exist at the time.
+Chrome had just been released but wasn't a requirement yet.

 ## Real Life Demo